-- A research doctorate or equivalent. - A distinguished international track record of scholarly research and publication output in functional plant science or a related area. - Recognition as a leading authority with an international reputation. - Strong commitment to advancing the discipline of botany. - An outstanding track record of success in obtaining national and/or international competitive research grants, and/or industry funding, and directing research programs. - Excellent communication and negotiation skills. - Commitment to excellence in, and demonstrated capacity in leadership and innovation in, undergraduate and postgraduate teaching in botany. - An excellent record in attracting and providing supervision to completion of graduate research students.

-- Excellent communication and interpersonal skills with proven ability to exercise initiative and negotiate positive outcomes. - Demonstrated ability to foster linkages with other areas of biosciences, other disciplines, industry and the community.
+- A research doctorate or equivalent. - A distinguished international track record of scholarly research and high-impact publication output in plant science (genomics, physiology, biochemistry, functional, genetics). - Recognition as a leading authority with an international reputation. - Strong commitment to advancing the discipline of plant science. - An outstanding track record of success in obtaining national and/or international competitive research grants, and/or industry funding, and directing research programs. - Excellent communication and negotiation skills. - Commitment to excellence in, and demonstrated capacity in leadership and innovation in, undergraduate and postgraduate teaching in plant science. - An excellent record in attracting and providing supervision to completion of graduate research students. - Excellent communication and interpersonal skills with proven ability to exercise initiative and negotiate positive outcomes. - Demonstrated ability to foster linkages with other areas of biosciences, other disciplines, industry and the community.